FKFAIZAN47/conflict-resolve-repo/README.md

-# conflict-resolve-repo
+# conflict-resolve-repo reediting this
-This is used to solve conflict
+This is used to solve conflict.

 This is Dixie Marie Laput adding new content.